shantnu/Path/content/chimp-inside-us.md

 And that is why we feel so stressed.
 Something that worked even as far as 20,000 years ago (remember the chimp family is millions of years old) no longer works.

 That is why we can't control our emotions or thoughts.
 Society might say: Be a good boy, and ignore that person who insulted you on the street.
-All the while, the inner monkey is screaming *Im under attack!I will DIE!
-Need to act*
+All the while, the inner monkey is screaming *Im under attack!
+I will DIE!
+Need to act.
+Ooh ooh ooh!*

 And so we learn to suppress our emotions.
 Nothing wrong with that.
 People who don't learn to control their emotions end up dead, in jail, or as outcasts.

-And so, we are in constant war with ourselves.
+But it does mean we are in constant war with ourselves.

-## And so we see the beast
+## And so we see the monkey

 We can now see where the beast comes from: